 Penalty: monetary charges up to $55,000 for initial non-compliance; double the amount is the penalty for subsequent charges.

-Who to comply: Every federal agency based in the US, including branches outside the country.
+Who to comply: Every federal agency is based in the US, including branches outside the country.

-Penalty: Any federal agency or public organization without easy access to the website or social media page could be charged for non-compliance, punished in monetary form, and suffer brand damage.
+Penalty: Any federal agency or public organization without easy access to the website or social media page may face charges for non-compliance, punished in monetary form, and suffer brand damage.

 Who to comply: Public, private, and non-governmental organizations must develop websites with the appropriate accessibility and authorization tools.
 They must also comply with the WCAG guidelines, except the pre-recorded audio rule for ear impairment people.